Brosmer shines as Gophers dominate Rhode Island 48-0

 Darius Taylor, Minnesota’s leading rusher last year who sat out the season opener with an injury, rushed for 64 yards and a touchdown and caught four passes for 48 yards.

-Minnesota’s defense held the Rams to 135 total yards and forced three turnovers.
-Sophomore quarterback Devin Farrell passed for just 76 yards for Rhode Island (1-1), which defeated Holy Cross 20-17 in its opener.
+Minnesota’s defense held the Rams to 135 total yards and forced four turnovers.
+Sophomore quarterback Devin Farrell passed for just 76 yards for Rhode Island (1-1), which defeated Holy Cross 20-17 in its opener but hasn’t forced a turnover in two games.

+“Takeaways is a huge piece of the game and we were unable to do it.
+But I was really proud of the defense for just keeping us in the game for as long as they could,” said Rhode Island coach Jim Fleming, whose team trailed just 3-0 after a quarter.

 The Gophers took control of the game when Brosmer led them on two long scoring drives that chewed up nearly 15 minutes and kept the Rams offense off the field for most of the second quarter.